ryo-s2000/CV/src/cv.md

 # Professional Summary
 Professional software engineer with 4+ years of experience and extensive knowledge of the software development life-cycle.

-In my last position, as a senior engineer in backend team, I did everything I could to improve the productivity of my team.
+In my last position, as a senior engineer in a backend team, I did everything I could to improve the productivity of my team.
-For example, I popularized testing, taught many things need to know to our members, and built a CI/CD pipeline so that we could release high-quality applications quickly.
+For example, I popularized testing, taught many things needed to know to our members, and built a CI/CD pipeline so that we could release high-quality applications quickly.

 # Work Experience
+### Suzuki kennsetu, Inc.
+## Software Engineer　& Corporate IT(part-time)
+Apr 2022 - Present

+Solving Problems in legacy industry with IT.
+- Adopt, Buy, Create approach
+  - Understand client requirements in depth and choose the fastest and most efficient way to solve the problem
+    - I thought the most earn problem was communication so I introduced Google Workspace
+    - I was not only introduced it, I instilled it in the organization
+- System integration
+  - Collecting and integrating dispersed data to improve workflow efficiency
+    - The information that almost all employees check daily was created in Excel and was not scalable
+    - So I re-stored it in a database and made it easily manipulated from a web application interface using Laravel(https://github.com/ryo-s2000/c-ledger)
+- Excellent remote communication skill
+  - I am doing this job full remote from Canada to Japan
+  - Except for a weekly video chat, we communicate via chat

 ## Senior Software Engineer
 ### EISYS, Inc.
 Feb 2020 - Mar 2022